Summary of revised law

 - When developing your plans, please make formatting, language, and labeling choices that best assists hospital staff as well as the public in understanding the details.

 - After submitting your plan, check the Hospital Policies webpage in about two week to verify your plan has been posted.
-Please send an email to firstname.lastname@example.org if your plan hasn't been posted or there are errors needing correction.
+Contact us by an email if your plan hasn't been posted or there are errors needing correction.

 See previously submitted policies on the Hospital Policies webpage.
 Select the specific hospital(s).

-To sign up for ongoing updates regarding nurse staffing, select the green "Subscribe" button at the bottom of the page.
+To sign up for ongoing updates regarding nurse staffing, subscribe for updates at the bottom of the page.

 - Resources to assist with compliance

 In an effort to support implementation and to ensure success under the law, the Washington State Hospital Association, Washington State Nurses Association (WSNA), Service Employees International Union (SEIU) Healthcare 1199NW, and United Food and Commercial Workers (UFCW) 21 came together in 2018 to form The Nurse Staffing Coalition.
 Over the past year, the coalition has developed guidance documents for hospitals to use to meet the law's requirements.
 The guidance documents include: